slateci/slate-portal/README.md

 #### The Details

-* Test any local changes made to the Ansible playbook on a currently running VM by executing `vagrant provision`.
+* Test any local changes made to the Ansible playbook on a currently running VM by executing `vagrant provision` one or more times.
-* Unfortunately any local changes made to the Python source requires an extra step and must be committed to the current branch before executing `vagrant provision`.
+* However any local changes made to the Python source itself requires an extra step and must be committed to the currently checked out branch before executing `vagrant provision`.
+  * If this is confusing refer to
+* Rudimentary name resolution is provided by changes to your system's hosts file via the `vagrant-hostsupdater` plugin.
+* Vagrant creates its own Ansible inventory file (see [Ansible and Vagrant](https://www.vagrantup.com/docs/provisioning/ansible_intro) for more information).

 #### Additional Commands